detective-owl/Marshal-Bot/Description.md

 1. Sharp Infrared sensor is not accurate and is only consistent in specific ranges not the whole range specified in the data sheet.
 Putting a 200uF capacitor between the IR sensors stabilizes some of the values.

 NOTE:
-1. Left Top and Right top reffers to the servo facing the actual plane not the one connecting to the other servo.
+1. Left Top and Right top refers to the servo facing the actual plane not the one connecting to the other servo.

 ARDUINO CONNECTIONS